rbuchberger/objective_elements/README.md

 `.to_s` - The big one.
 Returns your HTML as a string, nondestructively.

-`.reset_attributes(new)` - Deletes all attributes, calls add_attributes on supplied argument if given.

 `.add_attributes(new)` - The strongly recommended way to add new attributes.
 Can accept a hash (keys can be either symbols or strings, values can be either arrays or strings), or a string in the standard HTML syntax (`attribute="value" attribute2="value2 value3"`).
 Returns self.

+`.reset_attributes(new)` - Deletes all attributes, calls add_attributes on supplied argument if given.

+`.delete_attributes(keys)` - Accepts a single attribute, or an array of attributes (keys or strings), and deletes it.

+`.rewrite_attributes` - Accepts anything add_attributes understands, but replaces existing
+attributes instead of appending to them.

 `.add_parent(DoubleTag)` - returns supplied DoubleTag, with self added as a child.

 `attr_reader :attributes`
 `attr_accessor :element`